ichiefboz/krlx-applications/README.md

 });
 ```

-Make sure you allow requests from `http://localhost:3000` and send OAuth callbacks to `http://localhost:3000/_oauth/google`.
-Full instructions for how to do this are on the wiki.

-7. Go to `localhost:3000` in your browser.
+Finally, you can go to `localhost:3000` in your browser.
 If you see a sidebar on the left and "Welcome to KRLX" on the right, you've installed the project correctly.

+**Be warned: This system ONLY works with a Carleton account!** This is because the `hd` flag for Google login is set to `carleton.edu` at all locations where login is used.

 # Contributing
 I greatly appreciate contributions to the project and will review and accept pull requests.
 Please do check out the wiki for the "spec sheet" of what the project will accomplish in full.